MionKit/mion/packages/client/README.md

 To use the client we just need to import the **type** of the registered routes, and initialize the client.

-The `methods` returning when initializing the client is a fully typed object that contains all the remote methods with parameter types and return values.
+The `methods` object returned when initializing the client is a fully typed `RemoteApi`` object that contains all the remote methods with parameter types and return values.

 ```ts
 // examples/client.ts